-Use reusable grocery bags or a shopping trolley
+Use reusable grocery bags, a shopping trolley, etc.

 When I was still living in the USA, there was always the option of getting paper or plastic grocery bags at the register.
 In a single trip, you could accumulate five or more bags that would find their home in the trash.
 Some grocery stores even started offering a small discount of 5 or 10 cents for shoppers who brought their own reusable bags as an incentive.

-Have you made any shifts toward sustainable living?
+Have you made any shifts toward sustainable living after moving to France?